 - Holding the tail in an unusual position

-- Decreased playing, running or other activites
+- Decreased playing, running, or other activities

 - Discomfort when putting on or taking off collars and harnesses